Sports Coach Logo Sports Coach Training Principles Fitness Components

 MetatarsalgiaAn athlete who suffers from Metatarsalgia complains of having pain at the distal portion of the mid-foot directly over the ball of their foot.
 (Orthopedic Institute)

-Some of the primary causes of Metatarsalgia include the limited extensibility of the Gastrocnemius and Soleus muscles, a fallen metatarsal arch, or cavus deformity.
+Some primary causes of Metatarsalgia include the limited extensibility of the Gastrocnemius and Soleus muscles, a fallen metatarsal arch, or cavus deformity.
 This type of injury results when the healthy skin becomes pinched against the inelastic callus; therefore, the athlete experiences pain when placing weight on the forefoot.
 (Prentice 2006, page 546)[4]

 Morton's Neuroma

-A Neuroma is defined as a mass that occurs with the nerve sheath of the common plantar nerve at the point where it separates into two digital branches of the adjacent toes.
+A Neuroma is a mass that occurs with the nerve sheath of the common plantar nerve at the point where it separates into two digital branches of the adjacent toes.
 The inability of the great toe may characterize the injury to Dorsiflexion.
 Severe pain starts from the distal metatarsal head, spreads to the tips of the toes, accompanied by burning numbness between or in the toes.
 (Prentice 2005, page 329)[3]

 Also, the collapse of the transverse arch may irritate the injury by stretching the Transverse Metatarsal Ligaments and compressing the common digital nerve and vessels.
 (Prentice 2006, page 548)[4]